rynnnaa/book_app/README.md

 Estimate of time needed to complete: 1 hour

-Start time: 9:30
+Start time: 9:30am

-Finish time:
+Finish time: 11:45am

-Actual time needed to complete:
+Actual time needed to complete: 2 hours 15 min

 Number and name of feature: Search the googlebooks api